Multiverse-io/sortex/README.md

 Dynamically sort data in Elixir!

-Sortex examines your ecto queries and adds the desired sorting adding any required joins dynamically.
+Sortex examines your ecto queries and dynamically adds the desired sorting and any required joins.

 You can use it like this:
 ```elixir